bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/README.md

 Notice that our variable name `bears` has an `s` on the end of it.

-It's common to pluralize collections, and when you move onto rails, pluralization has significant meaning.
+It's common to pluralize collections, and when you move onto rails, pluralization can have a significant meaning.

 ```ruby
 bears.each do |bear|